klei1984/max/defects.md

     </video>
     This makes the text background brighter now, but more importantly more detail is visible.
 Maybe in the future the blue color temperature could be made darker to match the original aesthetic keeping the higher level of detail.

-71. There is a typo in the briefing text of stand alone mission 20 (DESCR20.SCE).
-"Can you affort to shut down" -> afford.
+71. There is a typo in the briefing text of stand alone mission 20 (DESCR20.SCE). `Can you affort to shut down` -> `afford`.

-72. There is a function (cseg01:0008E881) to wrap up games and display the mission's end briefing.
+72. **[Fixed]** There is a function (cseg01:0008E881) to wrap up games and display the mission's end briefing.
 The function takes an ordered array with the places of teams and builds another local array later on with very similar content.
 In the beginning of the function the local yet to be initialized array is used to test which is the winner team in case of custom games instead of the array which was taken as a function argument by mistake.

-73. The order of initialization of global variables across translation units is unspecified behavior in standard C++.
+73. **[Fixed]** The order of initialization of global variables across translation units is unspecified behavior in standard C++.
 The original SmartString class has a default constructor (cseg01:000E1AE8) which uses a globally constructed SmartString object instantiated by an overloaded constructor.
 The idea behind is that if new SmartString objects are created with the default constructor the class just increments internally its reference counter to a default empty string object.
 The problem with this approach is that nothing guarantees that the SmartString module's internal global variable will be initialized first before another module's global SmartString variable in which case the object for which the reference counter would be incremented does not exist yet and the application crashes with a null pointer dereference related segmentation fault at some point.
 It seems that the original solution worked in the old Watcom C/C++ compiler while it fails with GCC.

-74. The function (cseg01:0009D3A7) that spawns all derelict alien units on the map uses rand() which generates pseudo random numbers.
+74. **[Fixed]** The function (cseg01:0009D3A7) that spawns all derelict alien units on the map uses rand() which generates pseudo random numbers.
 There is a code snippet that seeks a pseudo randomly selected alien unit that fits within a predetermined value budget.
 When such a unit is found the function deploys another pseudo randomly selected alien unit instead of reusing the unit type that was tested to actually fit into the budget.
 The code clearly wanted to select a unit within budget so spawning another one which may not fit must be a defect.

 75. The functions (cseg01:0009CAE7, cseg01:0009C6F6) responsible for resource distribution on maps do not check whether the calculated grid coordinates are within map boundaries.
 In corner cases this could lead to heap memory corruption under DOS or in worst case could cause segmentation faults on modern operating systems (ResourceManager_CargoMap[]).

-76. Dot is missing from end of sentence "%i %s upgraded to mark %s for %i raw material" in Upgrade All event handler function (cseg01:000F80FD).
+76. **[Fixed]** Dot is missing from end of sentence `%i %s upgraded to mark %s for %i raw material` in Upgrade All event handler function (cseg01:000F80FD).
 There are three possible messages: no upgrade, single unit upgrade, more then one unit upgrade.
 The messages are ended with dots for the first two, only the third one is inconsistent.

-77. One of the access module functions (cseg01:000136D8) reads already released heap memory which leads to random crashes or even worse, to memory corruption.
+77. **[Fixed]** One of the access module functions (cseg01:000136D8) reads already released heap memory which leads to random crashes or even worse, to memory corruption.
 ```cpp
     UnitInfo* unit;
     SmartList<UnitInfo>::Iterator it;